alberta-conservation/sharp-tailed-grouse-sdm/README.md

 Folder Structure:
 0_data # All data (or links to data) used in the analysis
-  /processed
-    /rasters
-	/shapefiles
-  /raw
-    /rasters
-	/shapefiles

 1_scripts # R scripts (or descriptions of other methods) used in data processing and analysis

-  /functions # R functions specific to this analysis
-  /model-scripts # Bayesian models for data analysis
+2_pipeline # Storage for analytical outputs

-2_pipeline
-  /store # Outputs of the analysis to be stored for long term use
-  /temp # Temporary outputs that may be deleted

 3_outputs # Final outputs for use in reporting
-  /figures
-  /maps
-  /tables

 4_reports # Files used in creating manuscripts, reports, and presentations